w3f/polkadot-wiki/docs/learn/learn-xcm.md

 describes how to change the state of the target network, but the message by itself doesn't perform the state change.

-This partly ties what is called **asynchronous composability**, which allows XCM messages to bypass the concept of time-constrained mechanisms, like on-chain scheduling, and execute over time in the correct order in which it was intended.
+This partly ties to what is called **asynchronous composability**, which allows XCM messages to bypass the concept of time-constrained mechanisms, like on-chain scheduling and execution over time in the correct order in which it was intended.

 ### Example Use-Cases